 - 3/4 cup salted butter cold and cubed

 - 6 cups blueberries

 - 3 heaping tbsp flour

-Whisk an egg and brush the edges of the dough with the egg.
-Sprinkle egg wash with sugar, then transfer to the oven, cover with aluminum foil and bake for 1 hour.
-If the dough has not browned under the foil after 50 minutes, remove foil and bake uncovered for remaining 10 minutes.
+- Whisk an egg and brush the edges of the dough with the egg.
+Sprinkle egg wash with sugar, then transfer to the oven, cover with aluminum foil and bake for 60-75, you want the blueberries to start bubbling in the center.
+If the dough has not browned under the foil after 60 minutes, remove foil and bake uncovered for remaining time.
 Let cool 15 minutes before serving with vanilla ice cream, if desired.